pictoune/pictoune.github.io/installation.md

 3. Follow the prompts to add the extension to your browser
 4. Once installed, you'll see the AnkiLingoFlash icon in your browser toolbar

 **Note**: AnkiLingoFlash is currently available for Google Chrome.
 Support for other major browsers, including Microsoft Edge and Firefox, will be rolled out in the coming weeks.
-Stay tuned for updates!

-Congratulations!
-You're now ready to start using AnkiLingoFlash.
-Next, learn how to [set-up AnkiLingoFlash]({% link quick-tutorial.md %}).
+Very good work!
+Now, learn how to [set-up AnkiLingoFlash]({% link quick-tutorial.md %}).